numenta/NAB/README.md

 - [Plotly](https://plot.ly/)

 If you would like these scripts to plot results you can sign up for a free Plot.ly account and install their Python library.
+(If you use pip to install from requirements.txt below this will be installed automatically.)

 After you have signed up you will need to add your username and API key to your environment.